Gerard Wodarz: Biography

 He was born in 1913 in Bismarckhütte (a settlement in Upper Silesia, which in January 1939 became part of the city of Chorzów), and died in 1982 in his hometown.

 Wodarz was a left-wing forward player.
-His career started in Ruch Wielkie Hajduki, in which he played in the years 1926-1939 and after the war, in 1946-47.
+His career started in Ruch Wielkie Hajduki, in which he played in the years 1926–1939 and after the war, in 1946–47.
 Together with Ernest Wilimowski and Teodor Peterek, he was part of one of the best forward formations in the history of Ruch.
 In 183 games he scored 51 goals, and won five Polish championships (1933–1936 and 1938).

 He made 28 appearances for the Poland national team.
 His debut occurred on 2 October 1932 in Bucharest, against Romania.
 Wodarz participated in the 1936 Summer Olympics in Berlin, where he scored five goals.
 Also, he represented Poland during one of the most famous games in Polish football history, against Brazil in Strasbourg, France, during the 1938 FIFA World Cup.

 After the German Invasion of Poland in September 1939, Wodarz signed a German Nationality List (Volksliste) and played for a newly created team, Bismarckhütter SV 99 (which was based on the prewar Ruch Chorzów).
 In 1941, he was called up to the Wehrmacht and in 1944 he was captured by the U.S. Army.
-The Americans passed him to the Polish Armed Forces in the West, where he returned to football, playing for some British teams.
+The Americans passed him to the Polish Armed Forces in the West, where he returned to football, playing for some British teams including Fraserburgh FC in the Scottish Highland League where his time was cut short by breaking his ankle in a match v.
+Buchan rivals Peterhead.

 In 1946, he returned to Poland and for next two years represented Ruch Chorzów.
 His career ended in 1947.
 Later, he managed several Upper Silesian teams, but without major achievements.